-Few years ago, we did a seven-day road trip around Iceland in the fall.
+A few years ago, we made a seven-day road trip around Iceland in the fall.
 It left us breathless and in awe of the beauty around us.
-While the scenery was incredible so was the lack of crowds.
+While the scenery was incredible, so was the lack of crowds.

 If the end of summer leaves you without travelling companions, fall is a great time to travel with a tour group.
 You don’t have to go at it alone and you’re likely to make some new friends.
 The deals are also better and you get a chance to check out some spectacular destinations.

 Things to keep in mind

 There are many awesome reasons why fall is a great time to travel.
 However, there are a few things to keep in mind.

-While many tourist attractions tend to have extended hours during high season, many of them reduce operations off-season.
+While many tourist attractions tend to have extended hours during high season, many reduce operations off-season.
 Don’t be surprised to find limited admission times and be prepared to find some of them closed for the season.
 If you know ahead of time where you’ll be travelling, check ahead to avoid disappointments.

-Certain attractions, like gardens and parks, might not have the same appeal in the fall as they do in the summer.
+Like gardens and parks, certain attractions might not have the same appeal in the fall as they do in the summer.
 Don’t be surprised by the change in the scenery when you arrive.
 It might actually be better than you think!

 Less frequent service